fphenix/Zed80/README.md

 Work very much in progress.

-Right now it's capable to run the loader screen of the game "Head Over Heels" (Ocean) read from a diskette image (.dsk file).
+Right now it's ("only" vs. "already") capable to run the loader screen of the game "Head Over Heels" (by Ocean), read from a diskette image (.dsk file).
+The picture is a beautiful 8-bit art by F. David Thorpe, which already makes this project worth it!

 It is however very (very) very slow!

-Not all Opcodes/Instructions are implemented yet.
+Not all Z80 Opcodes/Instructions are implemented yet.

 Not all System vector calls are implemented yet.